juniorcl/dotfiles/README.md

 - Ubuntu (coming soon)

 ## Usage
-Just download the folder and execute the [install.sh](install.sh).
+Just download or clone the repository, create a folder named "Github" on your home and execute the [install.sh](install.sh).
 You can execute the command below to run the script.

+    cd $HOME
+    mkdir Github
-> chmod +x install.sh && ./install.sh
+    chmod +x install.sh && ./install.sh

 A menu will show up where you can select the operating system for setting up.